 – Offering compassionate support to the people who are supporting you, your partner, family and friends, so that they can better support you.

-– Arranging appointments, referring you, or possibly going with you, to other support services, such as Umbrella sexual health services, domestic abuse support, and other health appointments e.g. hospital, doctors, dentists, opticians.
+– Arranging appointments, referring you to, or providing you with emotional support over the telephone, when you need to attend other support services, such as Umbrella Sexual Health services (see below), LGBT services, and some types of health appointments e.g. hospital, doctors, dentists, opticians.

 – Informing you of other options you might have such as Civil Action, Criminal Injuries, Compensation Award, self-reporting, and anonymous reporting.

-To contact the LGBT ISVA service (run in partnership with Umbrella Sexual Health Services) speak to Bev Higgins or Mark Sisterson via:
+To contact the LGBT ISVA service (run in partnership with Umbrella Sexual Health Services) speak to Bev Higgins or Oscar Harvey via:

 Tel: 0121 643 0301 option 2